 I was always curious about it, so I bought it to see what it's all about.

 Is it worth it?
 Or should you not even bother?

 That's what I'll be covering in this 32 inch Penny board review.

 Contents (Click to skip)

 Where To Buy?

 If you buy using the link above, I will receive a small commission (at no additional cost to you).
-The price isn’t increased at all.
-But if you found any useful info in this article I’d really appreciate it since its the main way I make money.
+But if you found any useful info in this article I’d really appreciate it since it's the main way we make money.
 It helps me to continue doing these reviews.

 Who's It Best For?

 I'd recommend this board to anyone that wants more of a traditional skate feel but isn't consistently going to be doing tricks.

 If you want something solely for doing tricks, I'd recommend going with a real skateboard that has a wooden deck.
 The plastic deck flexes a good amount when you try to ollie, which makes it feel awkward.